statamic/v2-docs/content/collections/docs/caching.md

 Each item in the system cache invalidates itself over time.
 Some features, like the Search Index Throttle, can have configured lengths of time, and others pre-set.
 It's highly unlikely you'll have to deal with this directly unless you're building addons.

-If you find the need to invalidate this cache for some reason, you can wipe the contents of the `local/storage/framework/cache` folder.
+If you find the need to invalidate this cache for some reason, you can wipe the contents of the `local/storage/framework/cache` folder or run `php please clear:cache`.
 It will rebuild itself as needed.

 ### Can I turn it off?